 – Amending a pleading – rule 12.01(1)

 – Serve documents, audio and video – rule 18.02(1)

 – Serve written statements, if any – rule 18.02(1)

 It is recommended that pleadings, documents and witness lists be reviewed at least 60 days before trial to make sure that everything is in order.
 Anything that needs attention can be touched up in the next 30 days.
 Marking 60 and 30 days before trial in one’s calendar is advisable.

 Summonses need to be served at least 10 days before trial, see rule 18.03 for requirements and rule 8.01(7) for the 10 day deadline.

 Written statements under rule 18.02 present a great opportunity to get evidence in at trial cost-effectively.
 But bear in mind that despite this rule, a witness appearing in person is more persuasive.
 The recipient of a written statement should consider summonsing for cross-examination.
-When it comes to experts, please click here for a template expert report for Small Claims Court.

 An offer to settle made 7 days before trial can have costs consequences.
 See rule 14.